adithyarganesh/Fantasy-Football-Analysis/README.md

 # Fantasy-Football-Analysis

-First gathered the links from which the data for each player has to be fetched using Selenium Defined a function to crawl through each page and fetch the required data and save it as a json file The obtained data is then analysed and the players/teams performance is predicted using machine learning
+First gathered all the links from which the data for each player has to be fetched using Selenium Defined a function to crawl through each page and fetch the required data and save it as a json file The obtained data is then analysed and the players/teams performance is predicted using machine learning